richgrov/simulo-backend/backend/prompt.md

 // +Y = up
 // +Z = forward

+// A material changes the appearance of an object.
+Materials are expensive to create and are in
+// limited supply, so unless with good reason not to, create them once at the beginning of the
+// program and reuse them.
+class Material {
+public:
+    Material(uint32_t image_id, float r, float g, float b);

+private:
+    // ...
+};

 // The base class of all objects.
-It comes with a position, rotation, scale, and material.
+An empty, extensible container that comes with a position,
+// rotation, scale.
-// Objects are NOT copyable or movable.
+// Objects are NOT copyable or movable. class Object {
-// The position of the object is anchored at the top-left corner of the mesh. class Object {
 public:
-    Object(const Material &material);
+    Object();

     Object(const Object &) = delete;
     Object &operator=(const Object &) = delete;